ericschulman/facenet/README.md

 ## Preprocessing

-Run `preprocessing.sh` this should create the necessary cropped data.
+Run `preprocessing.sh`.
+This should create the necessary cropped data from original pangram bmp images.

 ## Training